med-skyied/Cyber_Scan/README.md

 	This Shows the HTTP headers that your client sends when connecting to a webserver. (importing to know how much data youreveal about your self.)

 ##### -> IP Address History:
-	One of the most important steps to gather infotmations about a target is to observe the history of the assigned ip addresses, This is important in forensics analysis.
+	One of the most important steps to gather informations about a target is to observe the history of the assigned ip addresses, This is important in forensics analysis.
 ##### -> My IP Address:
 	A simple tool to show your Ip address as seen in the internet.
 ##### -> Scan a target for open common ports: